-Untitled (Kit March novelette, sequel to The Adventurer King) – Currently a mess, quite frankly, and I’m unsure as to whether I should split it into two novelettes or one novella.
-However it turns out, it’s the story of Efe and Darius in Ashad, taking out a tyrant-to-be and dealing with a host of complications: the way Darius is treated as an autistic trans man, a host of access needs, the difficulty of communication, Darius’s aromanticism versus Efe’s unthinking flirtation and growing attraction, the growing problem of Hamide Golzar and the Phoenix Guard, a few mistakes made by two men who are lacking some in experience, and the problem of being a blood witch in a world that–sometimes rightly–is wary of the trade.
-It needs a lot of work to be a coherent first draft though; right now it is more a loose collection of scenes.
+The Performance Magician (Kit March novella, sequel to The Adventurer King) – Currently a mess, but heading towards being a novella.
+Pray it doesn’t become an actual novel.
+However it turns out, it’s the story of Efe and Darius in Ashad, taking out a tyrant-to-be and dealing with a host of complications: the way Darius is treated as an autistic trans man, a host of access needs, the difficulty of communication, Darius’s aromanticism versus Efe’s unthinking flirtation and growing attraction, the growing problem of Hamide Golzar and the Phoenix Guard, a few mistakes made by two men who are lacking some in experience, Darius’s inability to trust Efe in any meaningful capacity, and the problem of being a blood witch in a world that – sometimes rightly – is wary of the trade.
+It needs a lot of work to be a coherent first draft though; right now it is more a loose collection of chapters and scenes.

 A Census of Dragons (Kit March short story) – This is about Master Faiza’s previous life as a princess who serves their kingdom by counting dragons and ends up in a life-changing conversation with a curious dragon and an annoying prince who sees the habit of dragons acquiring young royals as a prime networking opportunity.
 Every time I’ve had Darius mention that he spent a few months organising a dragon’s hoard during his year of travel, I’ve had to cut it for length.
 I’m longing to show how, in the Marchverse, autistics get along really well with dragons, to the extent that a good many former students of the College seek them out as a post-graduation career opportunity.
 It’s now a prequel story to Esher Hill, too…